personalrobotics/or_ompl/README.md

 The following Python code will plan using OMPL's implementation of RRT-Connect, then shortcut the trajectory using OMPL's path simplifier.
-We assume that the variables `robot` is an OpenRAVE robot that is configured with an appropriate set of active DOFs:
+We assume that the variable `robot` is an OpenRAVE robot that is configured with an appropriate set of active DOFs:

     from openravepy import *